-The start date for this post is as soon as possible after interview, although we will consider a later start date or staggered start for the right candidate.
+The start date for this post is as soon as possible after interview, although we will consider a later start date of up to 4 weeks for the right candidate.

 We are looking for an enthusiastic and committed cafe co-ordinator to join our friendly, lively team providing the catering part of The Art House.

 With a love of vegetarian and vegan food and coffee, you will be somebody who is able to work collectively and use initiative.
 A friendly persona and clear communicator, you will be somebody who is genuinely passionate about The Art House’s mission.

-You’ll be supporting volunteers in the cafe and kitchen, making sure our food is cooked on time to the highest standards, making sure our high standards of hygiene and safety, customer service and food excellence are adhered to.
+You’ll be supporting volunteers in the cafe, making sure our high standards of hygiene and safety, customer service and food excellence are adhered to.

 We are a 100% not-for-profit, community run cafe, arts venue and creative hub in Southampton’s Cultural Quarter.
 We have a cafe over two floors which is open over lunchtimes and evenings, with a view to opening longer hours in the future.
 We serve gorgeous, organic, mostly vegan food and have a busy programme of events every week.